in ,

 That’s when Frank Lloyd Wright decided to leave his Chicago family behind, return to his roots and build a house for himself and Mamah in the secluded hills of Taliesin.

-Taliesin I — the “love cottage” with a harrowing story
+Frank Lloyd Wright’s Taliesin I — the “love cottage” with a harrowing story

 Lloyd Wright’s Taliesin I, as we now call it, was completed in 1911 near Spring Green, Wisconsin, to serve as the home of Wright and Borthwick.

-The home/studio that Wright created is the quintessential representation of the architect’s Prairie School design
+The home/studio that Wright created is the quintessential representation of the architect’s Prairie School design.

 Wright described the 12,000-square-foot house as ‘low, wide, and snug,’ and that’s exactly what it is.

-The house, which was named after the Welsh bard Taliesin — and translates into ‘shining brow’ — was the result of Wright’s attempt to blend man-made structures and materials with nature and the elements.
+The house, which was named after the Welsh bard Taliesin — and translates into ‘radiant brow’ — was the result of Wright’s attempt to blend man-made structures and materials with nature and the elements.

 The house had an open-space design, with windows placed so that the sun could come through in every room at every point of the day.